-- Both are responsible in dealing with Data in the accomplishment of business goals.
+- Both are responsible for dealing with Data in the accomplishment of business goals.
 Thus, they are often found to be working in the same business units.

-- Both are required to possess excellent written and verbal communication skills as they are responsible for conveying their findings to business leaders.
+- A Data Analyst as well as a Data Scientist is required to possess excellent written and verbal communication skills as they are responsible for conveying their findings to business leaders.

 - Both require expertise in traditional statistics.